thainguyen1405/ENC4265/reflective_blogs7.md

-**Reflection:** After using the AI tool to analyze my resume, I was surprised by how effectively it identified my core strengths and weaknesses.
-The tool didn't just suggest generic improvements—it tailored recommendations specifically for my target fields (AI/ML, software engineering, and full-stack development).
-What stood out most was how it transformed vague project descriptions into quantifiable achievements, like specifying "85% prediction accuracy" for my football analytics platform.
-This exercise made me realize my resume was telling a story, but not the right one—until the AI helped reframe my experiences to speak directly to employer needs.
+**Reflection:** After using the AI tool to analyze my resume, I was impressed by the effectively of it on how the tool identified my strenghts and areas for improvement.
+Instead of generating general suggestions, the AI provided detail recimmendations aligned with my target fields, including AI/ML, software engineering, and full-stack development.
+One specific thing was how the AI transformed my broad project descriptions into measureable achievements, such as highlighting "85% prediction accuracy" in my football analytics platform.
+By that, the AI helped me refocus my experiences to better align with employer expectations.

 ![Screenshot 2025-03-24 235329](https://github.com/user-attachments/assets/e314fb8d-485b-4649-8823-7f56d84696c5)
 |:--:|